 Our Speakers

-Meet some of our speakers!
+Meet some of our speakers at the 2026 MEDS Conference!

 UC San Diego School of Medicine Dean of Admissions

-Kama Galuma, M.D.
+Kama Galuma, MD

 Dr. Guluma is board-certified in emergency medicine, and is a Clinical Professor of Emergency Medicine UC San Diego School of Medicine, where is also the Associate Dean for Admissions and Student Affairs.
 He has career experience in pre-clinical and clinical research in the emergency treatment of acute ischemic stroke, and medical education (from medical school to residency training in emergency medicine).
 He is an Associate Editor for the Journal of Emergency Medicine and is an Oral Examiner with the American Board of Emergency Medicine.

-Western University of Health Sciences Admissions Recruiter
+Western University of Health Sciences Assistant Director of Recruitment

 Martin Williams